 If you want, you can add edible flowers, which make the rolls especially beautiful.
 You can also add marinated and baked or fried tofu or other ingredients for added protein, flavor, and texture.

-What is the difference between summer rolls and spring rolls?
+What is the difference between Vietnamese Salad rolls, spring rolls, egg rolls, etc?

-If you’re now wondering if spring rolls and egg rolls are the same thing, you’re not alone.
-Egg rolls are an American version of spring rolls in which the wrapper batter contains egg, making it a thicker wrapper.
+If you’re now wondering if Chinese spring rolls and egg rolls are the same thing, you’re not alone.
+Egg rolls are an American version of spring rolls, invented by a Chinese chef in New York City in the 1930s.
+Egg roll wrappers contain egg, making them thicker than spring roll wrappers.

-Summer rolls, on the other hand, are from Vietnam.
+Vietnamese Salad Rolls or Summer Rolls are really a fresh spring roll.
+They are not cooked after being filled.
 The wrappers are made of rice paper (rice and water).
-These rolls usually contain very thin rice noodles, herbs, vegetables, and sometimes shrimp and/or pork (this recipe is vegan).
+Each rice paper sheet contains a filling of very thin rice vermicelli noodles, herbs, vegetables, and sometimes shrimp and/or pork (this recipe is vegan).
+They are usually served with peanut dipping sauce or a hoisin sauce and peanut butter dipping sauce.

 What are rice paper wrappers and where do you get them?